pingcap/docs/QUICKSTART.md

 		ansible-playbook bootstrap.yml -k -K

 **Note:**

 - Add the `-k` (lowercase) parameter if password is needed to connect to the managed node.
 This applies to other playbooks as well.
-	- Add the `-K`(uppercase) parameter because this playbook needs root privileges.
+- Add the `-K` (uppercase) parameter if sudo needs password for root privileges.

 5.4 Deploy the TiDB cluster: